-If you are doing the class with a live instructor in a virtual classroom, click the “Appears in Live Course Calendar.”
+If you are doing the class with a live instructor in a virtual classroom, click “Appears in Live Course Calendar.”
 Do not check the box if this is self-paced material.
 If you require a time limit on the course before the learner can access the exam, click the “Time Limits” checkbox and put the number of seconds required before the exam becomes available.

-You can make files downloadable to your staff.
+You can make files downloadable to your staff by selecting the “Download” checkbox.
+You can also embed online videos and websites by entering URLs.
 Upload the files you want for the course.
 You can add more slides to include different types of content.
 Once you are done building the course, hit the “Save” button.

 The next step is to select an Evaluation Template from the drop-down menu.
-If you have not yet built an evaluation template, see how to do that in the Certificate and Evaluation Template article.
+If you have not yet built an evaluation template, see how to do that in the “Certificate and Evaluation Template article.”

-The last step is to select a Certificate Template from the drop-down menu.
-If you have not yet built a certificate template, see how to do that in the Certificate and Evaluation Template article.
+The last step is to select a certificate template from the drop-down menu.
+If you have not yet built a certificate template, see how to do that in the “Certificate and Evaluation Template“ article.

 Your in-house course should now show in the list of in-house courses.
 Click on the title to edit or activate it.